qishan233/outline-explorer/README.md

 ## Release Notes

+### 0.0.6

+Added the feature that revealing active editor item in tree view when the view is visible;

+Fixed the problem that outline info wasn't updated when the tree view is not visible;

 ### 0.0.5

-Fixed the problem that tree view item isn't selected when the symbol is selected
+Fixed the problem that tree view item isn't selected when the symbol is selected;

 ### 0.0.4